castep-docs/castep-docs/docs/developer/git_workflow.md

           ```

     2. On the website interface, click "merge".
 Then change the merge strategy to "Squash".
 You will then get an opportunity to edit the commit message.

+13. Switch back to the default branch ``git switch default.`` Do not do any further work on your foo branch and attempt any merging, or you risk creating a "spaghetti" of loops in the commit graph.
+You may re-use the name of your branch if you delete the old one with ``git branch -D``.